The Long Goodbye (novel): Plot summary

-The novel opens outside a club in Los Angeles called the Dancers.
-It is late October or early November; no year is given, but internal evidence and the publication date of the novel places it between 1950 and 1952.
-Philip Marlowe meets a drunk named Terry Lennox, who has scars on one side of his face.
+Outside of "the Dancers," a club in Los Angeles, private detective Philip Marlowe meets Terry Lennox, a drunk with scars on one side of his face.
 They forge an uneasy friendship over the next few months, having drinks, especially gimlets, together at bars.
-In June, Lennox shows up late one night at Marlowe's home in "a great deal of trouble" and needing a ride to the airport across the border in Tijuana, Mexico.
+In June, Lennox shows up late one night at Marlowe's home in "a great deal of trouble" and needing a ride to the airport across the border in Tijuana.
 Marlowe agrees as long as Lennox does not tell him any details of why he is running.
-He later finds $500 left to him by Terry.
+He later finds five $100 bills left to him by Terry.

-On his return to Los Angeles, Marlowe learns that Lennox's wife Sylvia was found dead and that she had died before Lennox fled.
-Marlowe is arrested for aiding a suspected murderer after refusing to cooperate with investigators, who want him to confess that he helped Lennox flee.
-After three days of antagonizing his interrogators, Marlowe is released, the police explaining that Lennox has been reported to have committed suicide in a small town in Mexico with a written confession by his side.
+On his return to Los Angeles, Marlowe learns that Lennox's wife Sylvia was found dead; she had died before Lennox fled.
+Marlowe is arrested for aiding a suspected murderer after refusing to cooperate with police detectives, who want him to confess he helped Lennox flee.
+Sylvia's murder was particularly violent, and Marlowe cannot believe that the man he had befriended would have done that.
+After three days of antagonizing his interrogators, Marlowe is released, the police explaining that Lennox has been reported to have committed suicide in a small Mexican town with a written confession by his side.
 Marlowe gets home to find a cryptic letter from Lennox containing a "portrait of Madison" (a $5,000 bill).

-Marlowe gets a call from Howard Spencer, a New York publisher, who asks him to investigate a case.
+Marlowe gets a call from New York publisher Howard Spencer, who asks him to investigate a case.
 One of Spencer's best writers, Roger Wade, has a drinking problem and has been missing for three days.
-Initially Marlowe refuses but after Wade's wife, Eileen, also asks for Marlowe's help, he consents.
-Marlowe finally finds Wade in a makeshift detox facility in an isolated and soon-to-be-abandoned ranch.
+Marlowe initially refuses, but after Wade's wife, Eileen, also asks for Marlowe's help, he consents.
+Marlowe finds Wade in a makeshift detox facility in an isolated and soon-to-be-abandoned ranch.
 He takes his fee, but the Wades' stories do not match.

-The Wades each try to convince Marlowe to stay at their house to keep Roger writing instead of drinking, and, though he refuses, he ends up making further trips to the house at their behest.
-He is invited to an awkward cocktail party, where Dr. Edward Loring threatens Wade to leave his wife Linda alone.
-Marlowe had accidentally met Mrs. Loring previously at a bar, where they were drinking gimlets together in memory of Terry Lennox.
-It turns out Linda Loring is Sylvia Lennox's sister and had known Terry well.
+The Wades each try to persuade Marlowe to stay at their house to keep Roger writing instead of drinking.
+Despite refusing, he makes further trips to the house at their behest.
+Marlowe is invited to an awkward cocktail party, where Dr. Edward Loring threatens Wade, telling him to leave his wife Linda alone.
+Marlowe accidentally met Mrs. Loring previously at a bar, where they were drinking gimlets together in memory of Lennox.
+Linda Loring is actually Sylvia Lennox's sister, and knew Terry well.